Tagged: Suzuki

 After a test drive on the front lawn to test the brakes and agreeing on a price, we discovered that an unregistered vehicle permit wasn’t a quick online form like in Queensland – I had to line up at a “Service NSW” shopfront for one.
 Thankfully, they’re open on Saturday morning.
 The permit itself cost a fraction of the Queensland charge, so the wait was worth it.

 With the permit on paper, it was time to drive 165km home.
-Clouds were rolling in, so I put the glass panels back in the roof – and then discovered a nasty bit of rust on the trim of one.
+Clouds were rolling in, so I put the glass panels back in the roof – and then discovered a nasty bit of rust on the trim of one t-top.
 There’s also a tiny bit of rust on the passenger side C-pillar.

 As I left the driveway, the engine made a bit of a racket, but after some fresh fuel and running time it drove home just fine.